ptti/ptti/README-Assumptions.md

 ## Structural assumptions

 We refer specifically to the [SEIR-TTI ODE model] with economic extensions as [implemented] in the [PTTI software].
 This is fundamentally a SEIR a compartmental model simulated with ordinary differential equations (ODE)s.
+The extensions to include testing, tracing and isolation (TTI) are based on a careful probabilistic argument that we discuss in detail in that paper.
-This means that there are automatically the following underlying assumptions, and their justifications.
+This formulation means that there are automatically several underlying assumptions, for which we provide justification here.

 ### The outbreak is sufficiently large